-Challenges included mitigation of risk in respect to third party assets and infrastructure, whilst minimising overall construction time to maximise commercial viability.
-Another challenge was future-proofing for new infrastructure and later development.
+Key technical challenges included mitigation of risk with respect to third party assets and infrastructure, whilst minimising overall construction time to maximise commercial viability, also future-proofing for new infrastructure and later development.
 The design process began with a detailed review of the overall site, the phasing possibilities and interfaces, the technical parameters regarding third party assets and adjacent infrastructure, building massing, impact of existing piled foundations and suitable foundation type.
-This review highlighted the sensitivity to ground movement of buried infrastructure, particularly LUL and VSU assets and vertical displacement of the sewers, taking into account the load history over the entire demolition, excavation and construction process.
+This review highlighted the sensitivity to ground movement of buried infrastructure, particularly LUL and VSU assets and vertical displacement of the sewers.
+The design for the permanent solution integrated the requirements for the construction phases, taking into account the load-history over the entire demolition, excavation and construction process.

-- Significant overall saving on construction time (over conventional top down approach)
+- Significant overall savings on construction time (over conventional top down approach)

 - Basement excavation direction prioritised to enable the concrete framed residential building to be completed early to suit the extensive fit-out period and early marketing.

 - Early establishment of construction access route, reducing traffic disruption on adjacent ‘red route’ roads.

 - Minimised retaining wall movements, important for adjacent assets and LUL/ VSU works.